Laos Work Visa for Foreign Employees (LA-B2): Requirements, Process, and What Your Employer Needs to Do

 Scenario B: You Are in Laos on a Tourist Visa and Have Secured an Employer

 You arrived on a tourist visa and have since been offered employment by a Lao entity.
 Your employer starts the same MFA process from Vientiane.
-Because the LA-B2 cannot be issued in-country, you will need to make a border crossing to collect it at a Lao consulate or visa-on-arrival checkpoint, then re-enter on the LA-B2.
+No official in-country tourist-to-LA-B2 conversion route was identified in the sources checked.
+The available sources describe LA-B2 collection through a Lao consulate abroad or a pre-approved international checkpoint, so plan for a border crossing unless the Consulate Department confirms another option.

 Your tourist visa gives you time to start the process, but how much time depends on your visa type and entry method.
 The standard tourist visa-on-arrival and eVisa both allow 30 days.

-The UK FCDO states that from 1 January 2025, tourist visas can be extended twice while in Laos for a total of 60 additional days, at roughly USD 2 per day.
+The UK FCDO states that from 1 January 2025, tourist visas can be extended twice while in Laos for a total of 60 additional days.
 The Lao Department of Immigration's visa page still describes the tourist visa as extendable "once."
 This is a source conflict.
 Confirm the current rule with the Immigration Department office handling your extension before relying on extra time.

 Step-by-Step: How the LA-B2 Process Works